 No. Expected product Implementation strategies Assessment criteria Implementation terms 1.
 Working with books and ICT.
 Work systematically in the library and audiovisual services.
 Exploring the current electronic sources on the topic under discussion.
-1. Quality of formed judgments, logical thinking, flexibility.
-2. The quality of the systematization of the informational material obtained through its activity.
-During the semester 2.
+Quality of formed judgments, logical thinking, flexibility.
+The quality of the systematization of the informational material obtained through its activity.
+During th semester 2.
 Essays Analysis of relevant sources on the topic of the paper.
 Analysis, systematization, and synthesis of information on the proposed theme.
 Compilation of the paper by the requirements in force and presentation to the chair.
 1. The quality of systematization and analysis of the informational material obtained through its activity.
 2. Concordance of information with the proposed theme.
-During the semester 3.
+During th semester 3.
 Case study analysis.
 Choice and description of the case study Analysis of the causes of the issues raised in the case study.
-Prognosis of the case investigated.
-Deduction of the expected outcome of the case.
-Analysis, synthesis, generalization of data obtained through own investigation.
-Formation of an algorithm of knowledge based on the obtained conclusions.
-During the semester
+1. Analysis, synthesis, generalization of data obtained through own investigation.
+During th semester